Ara Galang: Career

 Galang was discovered by DLSU Lady Spikers head coach, Ramil de Jesus during one of her games at the Shakey's V-League girls division in 2009.
 She was a junior high school at Angeles University Foundation at that time.
 She played with AUF Great Danes from 2007 to 2011, being awarded Best Attacker in 2011 in the Shakey's Girls Volleyball League.

 She has been awarded with the Sports Achievement Award and Class Valedictorian while in Holy Family Academy in elementary school, Athlete of the Year and Class Valedictorian in the Angeles University Foundation High School and Consistent Dean's Lister in De La Salle University.
 She also won the Best Server award playing for Palarong Pambansa in 2011.

 In 2011, she joined the DLSU Lady Spikers to defend their championship title of the 74th season of UAAP women's volleyball tournament together with Cha Cruz, Michele Gumabao, and Aby Maraño.
 They were declared as the back-to-back champions and she also grabbed the Best Server award and was hailed as the Rookie of the Year.
 For the 2012 PVF Intercollegiate Volleyball Championship, she was awarded Best Attacker.

 The following season, Galang was awarded Most Valuable Player, shared with Aby Maraño winning her third consecutive championship in the UAAP Season 75 tournament.
 For the season 76, the DLSU Lady Spikers lost to ADMU Lady Eagles ending their campaign finishing as league's first runner up.
 She was awarded Best Attacker during the 2014 Philippine National Games.
 She was chosen as the team captain in Season 77 for the Lady Spikers.
 She led her team to reach the number two spot on the league with a 10–2 win–loss record on the elimination round.
 She was also a top contender along with Alyssa Valdez for MVP title of the season.
 She tore her ACL and MCL ligaments and got a big bone bruise during their do-or-die stepladder match with National University on March 7, 2015.
 She failed to join her team at the Finals to face the Ateneo Lady Eagles for the fourth consecutive time.
 However, they were crowned as the first runner up of the league.
 In the same season, Galang, together with Kim Fajardo and Cyd Demecillo were hailed as first runner up in the beach volleyball tournament.
 She made her comeback in UAAP Season 78 as she together with her teammates defeated the Ateneo Lady Eagles winning the UAAP Season 78 women's volleyball tournament championship.
 This was also her last playing year in the UAAP.

 Galang began her professional career in the Philippine Super Liga, where she was selected as the first overall draft pick for the 2016 season for the F2 Logistics Cargo Movers.
 She won the Second Best Outside Spiker individual award in the 2017 Philippine Super Liga All-Filipino Conference while playing with F2 Logistics.

+Ara Galang also joined the Alas Pilipinas, the Philippines Women's Volleyball National Team in 2026.